ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 * gene-regulatory networks;
 * rare-variant burden testing;
 * multi-ancestry comparisons;
-* additional sensitivity analyses beyond the prespecified BioGRID robustness analysis.
+* additional sensitivity analyses beyond the prespecified BioGRID robustness and schizophrenia extended-MHC sensitivity analyses.

 These may be considered after the primary PPI-based project is completed.